Coming to the end of your degree? Whether you know exactly what you want to do next or have no idea, the Careers Service is here for you.

 Offering full access to the Careers Service for two years after you complete your course, the Careers Service can help you with whatever you want to do next.
 Find a graduate job, move abroad, apply for further study, start a business – the Careers Service will give you advice, support and guidance, no matter what your future plans are.

 There is a whole section of the Careers Service website dedicated to graduates.
-This is where you will find information about upskilling, an introduction to the Graduate Outcomes survey, and careers stories from other recent alumni.
+This is where you will find information about upskilling, preparing for the workplace, an introduction to the Graduate Outcomes survey, and careers stories from other recent alumni.
 You can also continue to use CareerConnect to look for vacancies, book appointments with career consultants and find events.

 LinkedIn is a great way to make connections and develop your network.
 As you come to the end of your time at University, make sure you connect with course-mates, lecturers and careers staff.
 By joining sector-based groups, connecting with employers, and building a profile, you will be able to use LinkedIn as a tool in your graduate job search.
 When you attend Careers Service events, you can connect with panellists and other attendees.
 Finally, you can use LinkedIn to search for job opportunities, research employers, and to see what other graduates did with their degree.